ucb-rit/savio-training-intro-fall-2021/intro.md

 If you are running a graphical interface, we recommend you use Savio's remote desktop service on our visualization node, as described [here](https://docs-research-it.berkeley.edu/services/high-performance-computing/user-guide/using-brc-visualization-node-realvnc/).

+Even better, for Jupyter Notebooks, RStudio, the MATLAB GUI, and VSCode, use Savio's [Open OnDemand interface](https://ood.brc.berkeley.edu) (more in a later slide).

 # Low-priority queue

 Condo users have access to the broader compute resource that is limited only by the size of partitions, under the *savio_lowprio* QoS (queue).
 However this QoS does not get a priority as high as the general QoSs, such as *savio_normal* and *savio_debug*, or all the condo QoSs, and it is subject to preemption when all the other QoSs become busy.